NickSanft/MissFritters/README.md

 - The prompt then goes to the Coding node
   - The prompt is processed by the llm in the node and returns the result
 - The number of messages is checked
-  - Since it is six or less, it goes to the End node.
+  - Since it is 15 or less, it goes to the End node.
 - This then moves to the End node, ending the graph.
 - The user gets their response.